 You’ll be able to identify pain points and issues as they arise, and by getting to know you, your clients will develop trust in you and your expertise.

-Even for those clients who decline the invitation to review their coverage, you’re showing them that you proactively do your job and that you have their best interest at heart.
+Even for those clients who decline the invitation to review their coverage, you show them that you proactively do your job and have their best interest at heart.

-While you can’t keep everyone happy all the time, prioritizing the customer experience by doing the things on this list will help you to keep more of your customers happy which will in turn, lower the chances that they’ll price shop and leave you for a cheaper option.
+While you can’t keep everyone happy all the time, prioritizing the customer experience by doing the things on this list will help you keep more of your customers happy, which will lower the chances that they’ll price shop and leave you for a cheaper option.

 What did we miss that has worked for you?
 We’d love to hear from you in the comments below!